altineller/fximu/HOWTO.md

 `kDeltaAngularVelocityThreshold` is the threshold for the derivative of gyro values.

-Tune these manually, until the program `measure_thresholds` does not print any value.
+Tune these manually, until the program `measure_thresholds` does not produce any output.

 #### If you are developing on Ubuntu